rosano-alex/movie-api/README.md

 # Movie API

 A small Cloudflare Worker that serves curated movie rails for Harry Potter, James Bond, and Marvel.
+This API is used by the stream-shelf set top app.

 ## Quick start